kevinbtalbert/CDSW_AMP_CPU-ONLY-MISTRAL7B-CHATBOT/README.md

 ## Deploying on CDSW
 There are two ways to launch this prototype on CDSW:

-1. **From Prototype Catalog** - Navigate to the Prototype Catalog on a CDSW workspace, select the "CDF to CDSW with Llama2 models" tile, click "Launch as Project", click "Configure Project".
+1. **From Prototype Catalog** - Navigate to the Prototype Catalog on a CDSW workspace, select the "CDF to CDSW with Mistal 7B model" tile, click "Launch as Project", click "Configure Project".
 2. **As ML Prototype** - In a CDSW workspace, click "New Project", add a Project Name, select "ML Prototype" as the Initial Setup option, copy in the [repo URL](https://github.com/kevinbtalbert/cdf-to-CDSW-llama2-chatbot), click "Create Project", click "Configure Project".